-11 missing, two trapped in Greek ferry fire after hundreds rescued
+11 missing in Greek ferry fire after hundreds rescued — including two who were trapped for hours

 Subsequent helicopter footage released by Greece’s coast guard showed the upper deck of the ferry almost totally charred, with smoke still billowing.

-The incident Friday had some echoes to a 2014 ferry fire in the Adriatic Sea, in which 452 people were rescued and another 11 bodies were recovered.
-Tugboats later hauled the husk of that vessel to the Brindisi, the same port where the Euroferry Olympia had been headed.
+The incident Friday had some echoes to a 2014 ferry fire in the Adriatic Sea, in which 452 people were rescued and 11 bodies recovered.
+Tugboats later hauled the hulk of that vessel to Brindisi, the same port where the Euroferry Olympia had been headed.

+Grimaldi, the ferry operator, said in a statement that it was offering “complete assistance” to those who had been rescued.

+It said there was no detectable fuel spills or environmental damage that resulted from the fire.
+The operator said the vessel had undergone an inspection two days earlier that yielded a “positive” outcome.

 Labropoulou reported from Athens.